There are hundreds of websites for kids... almost too many to wade through to find the good ones. But they are out there!

 Turtle Diary has tons of arcade-style games and videos that let students learn and practice all kinds of math and language arts skills.
 There are also quizzes and printables.
 Everything is organized by grade level making it easy to find what you want your students to use.
 The free teacher account lets you manage and track your students' progress.
 However, the free version does includes ads.
 Parents can also sign up for a free account to use at home.

 I just love StorylineOnline!
 The website has a large selection of well-known and popular picture books being read aloud by famous people (mostly actors).
 My students always enjoy the stories and they're a worthwhile way to fill a few extra minutes during the day.

-Get these Properties of Shapes Boom Cards in the Free Resource Library!
+Get these free Properties of Shapes Boom Cards to use in your technology center!

 They can be used on any device.
 Perfect for your tech time!

 Want more teaching ideas, tips, and freebies like this delivered right to you?
 Sign up for my Teaching Tips Newsletter!
 It's quick, easy, and no pressure!